LyubomirT/intense-rp-next/docs/features/advanced-configuration.md

 - Reducing Cloudflare challenge frequency
 - Preserving browser state and preferences

-Currently works with Chrome and Edge only.
+Currently works with Chrome, Edge, and Brave.
 The browser data is stored in a dedicated directory within your system's temporary folder.

 ### :material-broom: Clear Browser Data